kytta/shareon/README.md

 ```

 ## Usage

+> shareon was heavily inspired by [Likely](https://ilyabirman.net/projects/likely/),
+  and has a backwards-compatible API (excluding themes and sizes).

 Create a container with class `shareon` and populate it with elements, whose
 classes match the names of social networks: